unnecessary-abstraction/pbarker.dev/content/posts/2020-07-12-goals-and-rationale.rst

     are the initial goals: to act as a landing page and to allow me to keep a professional blog.

+This website may evolve in other directions in the future but these are the initial goals: to act as a landing page and to allow me to keep a professional blog.

 A landing page
 --------------